Skip to content

 How often should you update your positioning and messaging?

 Review quarterly, update when you launch new products, enter new markets, or see competitive landscape changes.
-However, avoid constant tweaking that creates message inconsistency across sales teams and buying committee touchpoints.
+Avoid constant tweaking, though.
+That creates message inconsistency across sales teams and buying committee touchpoints.

 What's the biggest mistake B2B teams make with competitive positioning?